progress/CDO/README.md

 The reference implementation of CDO specification is a JavaScript client running in a web browser against a Progress OpenEdge® server.
 This was developed and is known as the by Progress® JSDO - JavaScript Data Object.
 The JSDO uses REST for communications between the client and a Progress OpenEdge data service.
 Other reference implementations include a client in a mobile Hybrid App (a variation of the browser client), a Telerik® NativeScript client, a Node.js server (acting as a client), and a Java server (again acting as a client).
 The JSDO has successfully been used with servers other than OpenEdge such as a Progress® Rollbase Application and to a Node.js server to export data created/aggregated in Modulus™.

-The specifications in the Cloud Data Object repository is made available under the Apache License Version 2.0
+The specifications in the CDO repository is made available under the Apache License Version 2.0.